ObjectUIObjectUI

 useUserStateAdapter(kind)@object-ui/app-shellRead the currently-attached adapter (rarely needed by app code).

-useFavorites()@object-ui/app-shell{ favorites, addFavorite, removeFavorite, toggleFavorite, isFavorite, clearFavorites }
+useFavorites()@object-ui/app-shell{ favorites, addFavorite, removeFavorite, toggleFavorite, isFavorite, clearFavorites, setPinned, isPinned, pinnedNavIds }

 useRecentItems()@object-ui/app-shell{ recentItems, addRecentItem, clearRecentItems }